1. Getting around the city

-Thessaloniki offers an easy and quick way to commute; no city spot is more than 30 minutes away from the center by public transportation.
+Thessaloniki is easy to get around in, as everything is 30 minutes away from the center by public transportation.

-Surely, the best way to get acquainted with the historic center is by strolling down the UNESCO monuments, the market, the traditional taverns, as well as the coastline with the beautiful sunset, the distance between them is not more a few minutes’ walk, after all.
-Public buses and taxis are the main means of transportation of Thessaloniki, while bicycles have become increasingly popular over the past years.
-The picturesque boats and the alternative Segway, complete the list of transportation selections during summer period.
+The best way to get to know with the historic center is by strolling around the UNESCO monuments, the market, the traditional tavernas, and along the seafront to enjoy a beautiful sunset.
+The distance between them is no more than a few minutes’ walk.
+Public buses and taxis are the main means of transportation in Thessaloniki, while bicycles have become increasingly popular in recent years.
+The picturesque boats and the alternative Segway, complete the list of transportation options during the summer period.

 Bus Public Transport

-The Organization of Urban Transportation of Thessaloniki (O.A.S.TH.), the second largest in Greece, connects the whole city via a dense network of bus lines.
-You can get your tickets at the O.A.S.TH.’s ticket booths, at the 1200 selling shops or by the vending machines inside the buses.
+The Organization of Urban Transportation of Thessaloniki (O.A.S.TH.) is the second largest in Greece and connects the entire city via a dense network of bus routes.
+You can purchase tickets at the O.A.S.TH.’s ticket booths, the 1,200 shops that stock tickets or from the vending machines inside the buses.
 Free service is offered to people with special needs.

-Try getting the “No 50 Cultural Route”, departing from the White Tower.
-It passes through the monuments, important buildings, old neighborhoods, narrating the historic wealth of Thessaloniki in the course of time.
-Both optic and acoustic information is available for the passengers, in Greek and English.
+Try taking the “No 50 Cultural Route”, departing from the White Tower.
+It passes through the monuments, important buildings, old neighborhoods, narrating the historic wealth of Thessaloniki over time.
+Both optic and acoustic information is available for passengers, in Greek and English.

-The Thessaloniki sightseeing company offers tours around the city with its open deck busses.
-It is a 70 minute tour, departing from the White Tower, with 8 stops at the most important tourist attractions, while, due to its frequent bus routes you can visit any other historic monuments or places of interest you wish (frequency of arrival 30-80 minutes depending on the season).
-Commentary is available in 11 languages (Greek, English, German, Russian, Serbian, Jewish, Turkish, Romanian)
+The Thessaloniki sightseeing company offers tours around the city on its open deck busses.
+It is a 70 minute tour, departing from the White Tower, with 8 stops at the most important tourist attractions, and due to its frequency you can visit any other historic monuments or places of interest (frequency of arrival 30-80 minutes depending on the season).
+Commentary is available in 11 languages (Greek, English, German, Russian, Serbian, Jewish, Turkish and Romanian).

-Τhere are approximately 2000 taxis in Thessaloniki with 24h service taxi ranks in many city spots and in many departure ones like the Airport, the Train Station, the Macedonia Intercity Station and the Port.
+Τhere are approximately 2,000 taxis in Thessaloniki with 24h service taxi ranks in many city spots and in many departure areas such as the airport, the train station, the Macedonia Intercity Station and the port.

-Macedonia Airport – historic center and vice versa: 18 Euros approximately
+Macedonia Airport – historic center and vice versa: approximately 18 euros.

-Macedonia Intercity Station – historic center and vice versa: 7 Euros approximately
+Macedonia Intercity Station – historic center and vice versa: approximately 7 euros.

-Train Station – historic center and vice versa: 5 Euros approximately
+Train Station – historic center and vice versa: approximately 5 euros.

-A double fare is applicable between midnight and 05:00 am.
+A double fare is charged between midnight and 05:00 am.

-Thessaloniki’s taxis are blue in color, with white top.
+Thessaloniki’s taxis are blue with a white roof.

-Discover Thessaloniki by means of riding a bicycle!
-City touring becomes even more enjoyable through a network of bicycle lanes bearing the special marking!
-The bike sharing system in the Municipality of Thessaloniki, named I-BIKE, of THESSBIKE company, holds eight stations and a fleet of 200 bicycles, including two seat, four seat, electric bikes and vehicles for the handicapped.
+Discover Thessaloniki by bicycle!
+City touring becomes even more enjoyable through a network of marked bicycle lanes.
+The Municipality of Thessaloniki bike sharing system named I-BIKE, or THESSBIKE company, provides eight stations and a fleet of 200 bicycles, including two-seat, four-seat, electric bikes and vehicles for the handicapped.

 Thessaloniki City Map

-The climate of Thessaloniki is Mediterranean, being partly affected by the mainland.
+Thessaloniki has a Mediterranean climate partly affected by the mainland.

-The rarity of extreme weather conditions and the mild temperature characteristics of each of the four seasons, provide the perfect opportunity for residents and visitors to take pleasure in the beauty and colors of each switching of the urban landscape.
+The rarity of extreme weather conditions and the mild temperatures of all four seasons, provide the perfect opportunity for residents and visitors to take pleasure in the beauty and colors of each shift in the urban landscape.